ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsonconverteroptions.refs.md

 ## IJsonConverterOptions.refs property

-An optional object map used to insert any references in the converted JSON.
+An optional [reference map](./ts-json.ijsonreferencemap.md) used to insert any references in the converted JSON.

 **Signature:**